Reduce, Reuse, Recycle information:

 The final step, recycling, is the process of collecting items that would be trash and processing the materials into new products.
 This step keeps items out of the landfill and conserves natural resources.
 By participating in these actions, everyone can help sustain the environment for future generations.
 Recyclerama will help others engage in both reusing and recycling.

 Do you have to sort your items for the Marshall Recycling Center?

 Due to the structure of our staffed recycling centers and how our material is hauled, we ask that you sort your items before you arrive at the Marshall Recycling Center.
 We recommend sorting items into cardboard boxes and paper bags which can be recycled at the center.
-Reusable bags and totes can be emptied and returned to you during your visit too.
 We can not recycle plastic bags and must landfill all bags left at the center.

 What can you recycle at the Marshall Recycling Center?

 All material should be clean, empty, and dry.
 Sort items into the following bullet points: